 If the student alleges that the final course grade resulted from a violation of the University’s discrimination policies, the Chair will immediately refer the case to the Title IX offer for faculty who will review the case in accordance with the University Policy

 c) If the complaint is not resolved to the satisfaction of the student.
 The student must within seven (7) days after consultation with the department chair bring the complaint and all relevant document to the Associate Dean Graduate Education (for graduate courses) or the Associate Dean of Undergraduate Education and Student Engagement (for undergraduate courses)

-d) If consultation with the Associate Deans fails to resolve the issue the student may then request to have the matter referred to the Academic Fairness Committee (by completing the form here) but this can only be made when all the previous steps have been employed.
+d) If consultation with the Associate Deans fails to resolve the issue the student may then request to have the matter referred to the Academic Fairness Committee, but this can only be made when all the previous steps have been employed.
 If the Associate Dean is the faculty of record those matters should be referred to the Dean of the School of Education.

 II.
 Formal Procedure (Academic Fairness Committee)

 It is the responsibility of the student to complete the form with all supporting documentation.
 Please click here to complete the form.
 Once the form is completed it will be given to the faculty member on record and a member of the Academic Fairness Committee.
 The forms must be completed and submitted within two weeks of the initiation of the procedure.
 Once the form is received the formal process begins.
 Prior to any deliberations on this case if the faculty member concerned is a member of the Academic Fairness Committee the Dean Shall appoint a replacement from the faculty